astreum/whitepaper/README.md

-# Astreuos - A Next Generation Blockchain for Apps, Storage and Compute that's Decentralized, Secure and Sustainable
+# Astreuos - A Next Generation Blockchain for Apps, Storage and Compute that's Distributed, Secure and Sustainable

 ## Introduction

-An accounts based blockchain with storage and compute protocols is presented in this paper.
-A motivation for such a blockchain is to build a better blockchain for building trusted smart contracts and price mechanisms for currency stability.
+An accounts based blockchain with storage, compute and networking protocols is presented in this paper.
+The motivation for such a blockchain is to build a better blockchain for building trusted smart contracts and price mechanisms for currency stability.

-As a blockchain, we benefit from trustless consensus, permissionless access and great security for users, which empowers anyone in the world with uncensored access and benefit from the platform.

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

+Astreuos features trust-less consensus, permission-less access and great security for users.

+These features empowers anyone in the world with uncensored access and benefit from the platform.

-Astreuos aims to be a competitive Layer 1 platform for Web 3.0 services by:
+Astreuos aims to be a competitive platform for digital services by:

-- offering native value, storage and compute services on the blockchain
+- offering native value, storage and compute on the blockchain
 - pricing services in a single currency
 - implementing a pricing mechanism that promotes currency stability